Bachelor of Communication - Information Design

 In addition to core courses, students must successfully complete COMM 4690 (Issues and Workplace Preparation) prior to their first work term.

-Topics covered in COMM 4690 include:
+Topics covered in INFO 4690 include:

 • Orientation to the work term process